ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 These files do not exist for new SystemLink installations.
 Add each file to `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc`.
 Restart the NI Web Server to apply changes.

 You can configure SystemLink to support multiple OpenID Connect providers simultaneously by creating a `[provider-issuer-uri].conf`, `[provider-issuer-uri.client`, and `[provider-issuer-uri].provider` file for each provider.
 The user ID in SystemLink must be unique across providers.
 This ID takes the form `[sub_claim]@issuer`.
-You can see the ID SystemLink associates with a user in the user details in SystemLink Security.
+You can see the ID SystemLink associates with a user in the user details in SystemLink Access Control.

 ### SystemLink Login Configuration